karlvr/consistent.js/README.md

 ### Parent scopes

-You can create child scopes.
-Child scopes will look to their parent if they don’t contain a value for a given property key, in order to populate a DOM node or when looking for an event handler function.
-This includes value functions.
-Note that `this` inside the value function will be the child scope, rather than the scope in which it is defined.
+You can create parent and child scopes.
+Child scopes will look to their parent if they don’t contain a value for a given property, and so on up the parent chain.
+When a snapshot is created of a scope, it will include all of the properties in its parent, and its parent’s parent, and so on.
+As snapshots are used to apply the scope to the DOM, the combined properties of all of the scopes are available to be applied to the DOM.

 When `apply()` is called on a child scope, it automatically calls `apply()` on its parent scope.

-Watch handler functions added to parent scopes will be fired for changes in child scopes.
-Note that `this` inside the watch function will be the child scope, rather than the scope in which it is defined.

 ```javascript
 var rootScope = Consistent(); /* Create the root scope */